demisjohn/ASML_JobCreator/README.md

     # MA6 Contact Alignment Mark:
     MA6 = MyJob.Image( "UCSB_MA6", "UCSB-OPC1", sizeXY=[2.00, 2.00], shiftXY=[-4.00, -5.00] )

+#### Image Library: Easily store pre-defined Images
+Predefined Images can be stored as simple text files in the `/Images/` subfolder inside the module folder.
+Alignment Marks are already implemented using this Image library, see the files in the `/Image/` subfolder for examples.

 ### Image Distribution: Define wafer location of the above Images
+A major benefit of python scripting: use nested `for` loops to place images across the wafer.
+Especially relevant to stitching images on varying pitches.

 Arguments for distributing an Image on the wafer:

 &nbsp;&nbsp;&nbsp;&nbsp;`MyImage.distribute( cellCR=[Col,Row], shiftXY=[X_Shift, Y_shift] )`